 17. Duck into the charming Blagden Alley

 Tucked behind some unassuming buildings in Shaw is a peculiar alleyway that doesn’t look like much from the street.
 However, this alley houses a coffee shop and a few restaurants and bars, as well as a street mosaic and strange cobblestone streets.
 It’s one of those weird things I would have never known about if a friend of mine hadn’t taken me there and shown it to me.
-If you’re hanging out in the Shaw area, Blagden Alley is definitely worth a look.
+If you’re hanging out in the Shaw area, Blagden Alley is definitely a cool thing to see.